in28minutes/go-serverless/README.md

 ## Description

-REST?
+Serverless in AWS and Azure?
 Yes.
-Spring Boot?
-Yes      SOAP?
-Yes      Best Practices?
-Yes    Hands-on?
+Lambda Functions?
+Yes      API Gateway?
+Yes      Azure Functions?
+Yes    Full Stack Application?
 Of course.
-Zero Programming Experience?
+Zero Cloud Experience?
 No Problem.

-Do you have ZERO programming Experience?
-Do you want to learn Java with an easy to learn, step by step approach?
-Are you ready to master Java and take the next step in your programming career?
-Do you want to Master Building Great Java Web Services - both RESTful and SOAP - with Spring Boot?
+Do you have ZERO experience with Serverless, AWS and Azure?
+Do you want to build amazing full stack serverless applications in AWS and Azure with an easy to learn, step by step approach?

+Do you want to learn AWS Lambda, Azure Functions, Amazon API Gateway, Azure API Management, Amazon Cognito and Azure AD B2C?

+Are you ready to learn Serverless and take the next step in your programming career?
 Do you want to join 250,000+ learners having Amazing Learning Experiences with in28Minutes?

 Look No Further!